AdobeDocs/experience-manager-65.de-DE/help/assets/performance-tuning-guidelines.md

 ### Konfiguration von DAM-Update-Asset {#dam-update-asset-configuration}

-The [!UICONTROL DAM Update Asset] workflow contains a full suite of steps that are configured for tasks, such as Scene7 PTIFF generation and InDesign Server integration.
+The [!UICONTROL DAM Update Asset] workflow contains a full suite of steps that are configured for tasks, such as Scene7 PTIFF generation and [!DNL Adobe InDesign Server] integration.
 Die meisten Benutzer benötigen jedoch nicht alle diese Schritte.
 Adobe recommends you create a custom copy of the [!UICONTROL DAM Update Asset] workflow model, and remove any unnecessary steps.
 In this case, update the launchers for [!UICONTROL DAM Update Asset] to point to the new model.

 Running the [!UICONTROL DAM Update Asset] workflow intensively can sharply increase the size of your file datatastore.
 Entsprechende Tests von Adobe haben gezeigt, dass die Datenspeichergröße um ca. 400 GB ansteigt, wenn innerhalb von 8 Stunden 5.500 Workflows ausgeführt werden.